Public health law

 Public health law examines the authority of the government at various jurisdictional levels to improve public health, the health of the general population within societal limits and norms.
 Public health law focuses on the duties of the government to achieve these goals, limits on that power, and the population perspective.

-Public health law also focuses on legal issues in public health practice and on the public health effects of legal practice.
+Additionally, public health law focuses on legal issues in public health practice and on the public health effects of legal practice.

+While the field of public health law focuses on the powers of the state, global health law, a more international discipline, includes a broader range of actors and transnational institutions.

 Police power

 Police power can be defined as the inherent power of a government to exercise reasonable control over persons and property within its jurisdiction in the interest of the general security, health, safety, morals, and welfare except where legally prohibited.
 These areas perpetuate are employed by governmental agencies.
 Bioterrorism is a growing focus of this practice area in some jurisdictions; for example, public health lawyers in the United States have worked in the creation of the Model State Emergency Health Powers Act and the Model State Public Health Act.